 The winning makers include Patricia Parks of Northern Harvest Crisp, and Katie Iwanin and Amanda Zweerink of Wallflour Foods.

 The Maker to Market accelerator provides local food makers with tools and resources to scale their businesses to serve Lakewinds’ retail markets.

 “I’m very excited about being chosen for the Maker to Market program,” says Patricia Parks.
 “I love learning new things and am really excited to see my product on a grocery store shelf.”

-Each year, three to five makers are chosen to participate.
+Each year, two to five makers are chosen to participate.
 This year’s program generated applications from makers with high quality products and great stories behind them.
 The criteria by which the committee and tasting panel evaluated applicants and ultimately chose the winners include:

 · Do the ingredients adhere to Lakewinds’ product standards?

 · Will the product add a local item to the Lakewinds’ merchandise mix?